A Rubbish Night at the Museum

 Do Manchester residents have to live surrounded by rubbish?

 Or can we change it?

->

-> to inspire the universities, the council departments and the contractors to rekindle the famously ambitious and pioneering spirit of Manchester, to work together with residents to build the intellectual, professional and practical capacity to address the global urban problem of rubbish, on our doorstep.
+“The aim is to inspire the universities, the council departments, the contractors and other professionals, to work together with residents to rekindle the famously ambitious and pioneering spirit of Manchester, to build the capacity to address the global problem of rubbish on our doorstep.”

 Coordinated by Simon Pardoe, Moss Impact / Upping It 2018.
 A collaboration with the Manchester Museum.
 Funded by the University of Manchester Sustainable Consumption Institute + ‘engaging our communities’ fund.

 Video 5 mins.
 By Zoe Parker Moon, studying at Manchester School of Art.